 Viking Oil & Gas, LLC ("Viking Oil") is a Florida limited liability company formed in January 2006 by the Moodys to make personal investments in an oil and gas venture.
 Its principal address was the Office.
 The Receiver's investigation revealed that Viking Oil was funded with proceeds from Nadel's scheme.
-The funds invested in Viking Oil were used to purchase an investment interest in Quest Energy Management Group, Inc. ("Quest EMG").
-Between February 2006 and April 2007, through Viking Oil, the Moodys invested \$4 million to fund a working interest in Quest EMG.
+On July 15, 2009, the Court expanded the Receivership to include Viking Oil.
+(Order, Doc.
+153.)
+The funds invested in Viking Oil were used to purchase an investment interest in Quest.
+Between February 2006 and April 2007, through Viking Oil, the Moodys invested \$4 million to fund a working interest in Quest.
+As discussed in Section V.A.8, below, the Receiver has expanded the Receivership to include Quest.